Ariana Grande Spotted With Former Broadway Co-Star Graham Phillips In NYC

 Phillips went on to attend one of Grande’s concerts to show his support years later.
 He and Grande also reunited in 2016 along with the rest of the original 13 cast.

 Less than two weeks ago, Grande was spotted with another ex.
-The singer reunited with Big Sean at a Los Angeles recording studio, where they were photographed looking cozy in his car.
-As fans know, Sean was one of the ex-boyfriends that Grande called out by name on her hit female-empowerment/break-up song “Thank U, Next.”
+The singer reunited with Big Sean at a Los Angeles recording studio where they were photographed looking cozy in his car.
+As fans know, Sean was one of the ex-boyfriends that Grande called out by name on her hit female empowerment/breakup song “Thank U, Next.”

 “Thought I’d end up with Sean, but he wasn’t a match,” she sang in the track’s opening.